tony-coder-18/sdg-properties/README.md

 Users can filter by:
 - Year of construction
+    With the key "year"
     - E.g. ?year=2023
 - City
+    with the key "city"
     - E.g. ?city=Random%20City
 - State
+    with the key "state"
+    The 3 options are:
+        - pre-venta
+        - en-venta
+        - vendido
     - E.g. ?state=sold

 # Questions